aichaku/aichaku.github.io/_posts/d/2015-10-13-6min-english-program-dispatcher.md

 105293  0.098   0       0.098   0       socket.py:398(readable)
 1       0.093   0.093   537.655 537.655 Deaton.py:25(get_mp3)
 ```
 This result showed that receiving web contents took a large portion due to network latency.
+So I concluded that adopting threads to carry out receiving data from network is quite reasonable.
+Thus, I wrote codes like below.

 ```python
 # -*- coding: utf-8 -*-